canlabluc/psd-slope-rs-gng/docs/Resting state pipeline.md

 ![folder structure](.media/folder_structure.png)

 Place .cnt files in `raw-cnt/`, and the .evt files in `raw-evt/`. `clean-evt/` is for holding the processed .evt files, and `ExclFiltCARClust-set/` as well as `ExclFiltCARClust-mat/` is for holding the processed EEG files.
 We create two because Python only reads files of type `.mat`, whereas EEGLAB stores EEG files as `.set`.
-'ExclFiltCARClust' specifies that the folder holds EEG data which has had certain channels excluded, had a bandpass filter applied, re-referenced to the common average (CAR), and computed several channel clusters.
+'ExclFiltCARClust' specifies that the folder holds EEG data which has had certain channels excluded, had a bandpass filter applied, re-referenced to the common average (CAR), and computed several channel clusters. `ya-oa.csv` is the csv file containing subject information.

 **Open up MATLAB, and make sure that CAN Lab's EEGLAB plugin is available.** If you've not downloaded CAN Lab's EEGLAB repository yet, it is available [here](https://github.com/canlabluc/EEGLAB).